Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Results and Discussion

-To summarise the key findings of our study, in Figure~\ref{fig:uni_method_speedup} we compare the overall simulation speedup (the most relevant metric for parallel performance of an algorithm for applications) across all six of the studied methods, \textit{i.e.} parallelisation schemes.
-Here, all data points presented are for simulations run using a 25\% energy sub-domain overlap and 1 walker per energy sub-domain.
+To summarise the key findings of our study, in Figure~\ref{fig:overall_speedup} we compare the overall simulation speedup (the most relevant metric for parallel performance of an algorithm for applications) across all six of the studied methods, \textit{i.e.} parallelisation schemes.
+Here, all data points presented are for simulations run using a 25\% energy sub-domain overlap and one walker per energy sub-domain.

-It can be seen that all of the proposed methods achieve an appreciable speedup, with even the worst-performing methods (5 and 6) achieving near linear speedup out to 16 WL instances, \textit{i.e.} energy sub-domains.
+Focusing on plot (a) of Figure~\ref{fig:overall_speedup}, it can be seen that all of the proposed methods achieve an appreciable speedup, with even the worst-performing methods (5 and 6) achieving near linear speedup out to 16 WL instances, \textit{i.e.} energy sub-domains.
 However, the methods which stand out are 1, 2, 3, and 4, \textit{i.e.} those using non-uniform energy domain decomposition.
 This result reinforces the idea that the greatest gain in performance is obtained via non-uniform domain decomposition.
 Methods 1 and 2, which make use of the proposed dynamic energy sub-domain sizing scheme, offer modest improvements over the case of statically-sized non-uniform energy sub-domains.
-The increase in performance between the load-balanced (Methods 1, 2) and not load balanced (Methods 3, 4) is modest, however it nonetheless allows for the simulation to retain its sub-domain efficiency for a greater number of sub-domains giving access to greater speedups.
+The increase in performance between the load-balanced (Methods 1, 2) and not load balanced (Methods 3, 4) allows for the simulation to retain its sub-domain efficiency for a greater number of sub-domains giving access to greater speedups.
 Of note, replica exchange does not appear to significantly impact performance either positively or negatively.